ExpediaGroup/housekeeping/README.md

         # Database Password
         password: Ch4ll3ng3

-You can override spring boot data (HikariCP/hibernate) settings in the yaml by providing the relevant properties.
+You can override Spring Boot (HikariCP/hibernate) settings in the YAML by providing the relevant properties.
 Housekeeping defaults are added with lower precedence.
 For example override the default connection pool size to 5 add this:

     spring.datasource.max-active: 5